5 Signs That Your CBD Product Is Working

 This tracks with what early clinical research on CBD is finding.
-In one small trial, brain scans of 10 healthy males found that CBD decreased subjective anxiety and increased mental sedation compared to a placebo.* In another, the cannabinoid had an immediate therapeutic effect on people with social anxiety disorder who were about to perform a public speaking test.*
+In one small trial2, brain scans of 10 healthy males found that CBD decreased subjective anxiety and increased mental sedation compared to a placebo.* In another, the cannabinoid had an immediate therapeutic effect3 on people with social anxiety disorder who were about to perform a public speaking test.*

 3. You feel less anxious about the future.*

-There's some evidence that CBD can ease anxious thoughts—again, thanks to the way it interacts with the ECS and the various neurotransmitters it regulates.* "Although CBD is not intoxicating, it can positively affect mood by acting on serotonin receptors (5HT1A), regulating GABA (involved in anxiety) and glutamate (an excitatory neurotransmitter), and more," Heather Jackson, the CEO of cannabinoid research nonprofit Realm of Caring, previously told mbg.*
+There's some evidence that CBD can ease anxious thoughts—again, thanks to the way it interacts with the ECS and the various neurotransmitters it regulates.* "Although CBD is not intoxicating, it can positively affect mood by acting on serotonin receptors4 (5HT1A), regulating GABA5 (involved in anxiety) and glutamate6 (an excitatory neurotransmitter), and more," Heather Jackson, the CEO of cannabinoid research nonprofit Realm of Caring, previously told mbg.*